lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

 We use Racket's `compose` function, which strings together a series of functions.
-The functions are called in the reverse order in which they are listed, so `priv-key->addr` first calls `priv-key->pub-key` on its input, then takes that results and give it to `hash160/hex`, and so on.
+The functions are called in the reverse order in which they are listed, so `priv-key->addr` first calls `priv-key->pub-key` on its input, then takes that result and gives it to `hash160/hex`, and so on.

 Let's test our function on [this Bitcoin wiki example][bwiki:addr]: